Rethinking Equity: The German Mindset Shift That's Overdue

 Romanian: The Latin Connection

-Romanian offers a fascinating case because it shares the Latin root aequitas with English:
+Romanian’s interesting because it shares the Latin root aequitas with English:

 | Romanian Term | English Equivalent | Note |